adamayd/selftaught.work/README.md

 # SelfTaught.work Website

+## Notice - April 2018

+Rebuilding project from ground up using React 16 to get to MVP (minimum viable product).

 ## Getting Started

 We are still in the design phase of this project.
 Details are to come.